-Invertase is one of the "secret ingredients" in the candy-making industry.
+Invertase is one of the secret ingredients in the candy-making industry.
 It is an enzyme that is commonly used to make candy liquid centers, chocolate-covered cherries, fondant candies, creme eggs, and other cordials.
-It is usually derived from yeast—either from bread factories or beer breweries—and is sold either as a clear liquid or as a powder that can be dissolved in water.
+Invertase is usually derived from yeast, either from bread factories or beer breweries.
+It is sold either as a clear liquid or as a powder that can be dissolved in water.

-When added to sucrose (table sugar), invertase splits the sugar into its component parts of glucose and fructose, commonly called "invert sugar" or "inverted sugar syrup."
-Invert sugar is frequently used in commercial baking and candy recipes because it keeps baked goods moist for longer periods of time.
+Invertase is an enzyme.
+When added to sucrose (table sugar) or foods that include sucrose, invertase splits the sugar into its component parts of glucose and fructose.
+It is commonly called "invert sugar" or "inverted sugar syrup."
+Inverted sugar is frequently used in commercial baking and candy recipes because it keeps baked goods moist for longer periods of time.

-Invertase actually goes back several years—chemists in the 1800s were studying the effect of yeast on sugar and realized that before the sugar began fermenting it changed its form.
+Chemists during the 1800s were studying the effect of yeast on sugar and realized that before the sugar began fermenting, it changed form.
 After much research, the chemists isolated the enzyme that caused this: invertase.
-By the year 1900, the process for deriving invertase from yeast was commonly used and over the course of the next 20 plus years, chemists found many uses for invertase, most importantly in candy-making.
+By the year 1900, the process for deriving invertase from yeast was commonly used.
+Over the course of the next 20 plus years, chemists found many uses for invertase, most importantly in candy-making.

 When invertase is added to sugar candy recipes, like fondant candy fillings, it gradually liquefies the fondant.
 This is one way of producing the liquid center in candies like cherry cordials.
 The reaction takes a few days to occur, so there is a waiting period when making liquid centers with invertase.
 This enzyme also makes fondant appear smoother.

 Although it sounds like something made in a lab, invertase is a part of many different natural processes.
 Besides bees, we actually have our own supply of invertase as part of our saliva.